Spread of Languages in Raja Ampat

 B. Misool Tribe

-The Biga are a group of tribes originating from Waigeo who migrated to Misool Island.
-This tribal group inhabits Kampung Biga on the edge of the Biga River, which means ‘place of sago’.
+The Biga is a group of tribes originating.
+From Waigeo who migrated to Misool Island.
+This tribal group inhabits Kampung Biga.
+On the edge of the Biga River, which means ‘place of sago’.

 D. Biak tribe

 The Biak tribe who inhabit several villages.
 On Misool Island.
 Are the Biak tribe of the Biak Beteu sub-tribe (Beser).
 They inhabit Pulau Tikus, Solal.
 Wejim and Satukuro villages.